 ADAPTABLE MANUFACTURING PROCESS FOR MODULAR LIGHTWEIGHT CONCRETE COMPONENTS USING FULLY RECYCLABLE FORMWORK SYSTEMS

-To ensure its sustainable future, the concrete construction industry needs to achieve net carbon neutrality by 2050, applying specific scenarios for this as early as 2030.
+To ensure a sustainable future, the concrete construction industry needs to achieve net carbon neutrality by 2050, using specific scenarios for this as early as 2030.
 Experts estimate that emissions in the industry could be reduced by more than 35% through structurally efficient designs combined with the integration of circular economy principles throughout the value chain.
-Using lightweight construction principles is a key approach to simultaneously reducing material consumption, emissions, and waste.
-However, their implementation in concrete construction can only be future-proof if sustainable, fast, yet inexpensive production methods are available.
+The use of lightweighting construction principles is a key approach to simultaneously reducing material consumption, emissions and waste.
+However, its implementation in concrete construction will only be future-proof if sustainable, fast and inexpensive production methods are available.

 In this context, the current project focuses on the zero-waste production of lightweight concrete structures using water-soluble sand formwork systems.
-It examines how additive manufacturing of recyclable formwork materials can maximize the freedom in designing resource-efficient structures while avoiding production waste by keeping formwork materials in circulation for as long as possible.
-During the project, the closed-loop production cycle is being conceptualized and developed.
-The investigations include the research on recyclable material systems, their processing techniques, and the design and construction of the pilot 3D printing manufacturing unit, where research findings can be tested in production of formworks for small- and medium-scale concrete components.
+It will explore how additive manufacturing of recyclable formwork materials can maximise the freedom to design resource-efficient structures while avoiding production waste by keeping formwork materials in circulation for as long as possible.
+The project will conceptualise and develop the closed-loop production cycle.
+Investigations will include the research into recyclable material systems, their processing techniques, and the design and construction of a pilot 3D printing manufacturing unit, where research findings can be tested in the production of formwork for small and medium sized concrete components.

 PRINCIPAL INVESTIGATORS